Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 Lebanese authorities say Israel's strikes have killed more than 1,000 people and displaced more than 1 million.

+Qatar said Sunday that all seven people aboard a Qatari helicopter that crashed the previous day in the Gulf Arab nation’s territorial waters are dead — including three Turkish nationals, a military officer and two civilians.

+The confirmation came after the body of the missing Qatari pilot was found on Sunday.
+The crash was blamed on a “technical malfunction.”

 Metz reported from Ramallah, West Bank, and Debre from Beirut.
-Associated Press writers Jill Lawless in London, Melanie Lidman in Tel Aviv, Israel and Sam Mednick in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Jill Lawless in London and Melanie Lidman and Sam Mednick in Tel Aviv, Israel, contributed to this report.